Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Finite Dimensional Quantum Systems

-It turns out that the proof of near i.i.d. output distribution does not depend on the codebook index $k \in \~K$.
+It turns out that the proof of near IID output distribution does not depend on the codebook index $k \in \~K$.
 Therefore, we hereby remove the index $k$ from all expressions of this subsection, which means the following formulations apply to any fixed $k\in \~K$.
 By tracing over the reference state in \eqref{eq:nletterinducedstate} we write the output state